-Network Acceptable Use Policy
+Acceptable Use of University Computing Resources Policy

 WesternU Computing Resources (WUCR) are intended to support and enhance the mission of the University.
 This Acceptable Use Policy (AUP) states the rules regarding the use of these technologies.
 This AUP complements and supplements, rather than replaces, other policies concerning appropriate conduct of employees and students of WesternU.
 WUCR includes any computer, computer-based network and supporting infrastructure, computer peripheral, operating system, software or any combination thereof, owned by WesternU or under the custody or control of WesternU.
-This policy also applies to any of the above-mentioned items, which fall under company and or personal ownership, used in conjunction with any portions of the WesternU Networked infrastructure.
+This policy also applies to any of the above-mentioned items, which fall under University and/or personal ownership, used in conjunction with any portions of the WesternU Networked infrastructure.
 In this regard, use of WesternU Computing Resources is granted based on the acceptance of the following rules.